 All invited artists will present their premiere works that have never been performed before.
 The duos themselves will also be premieres since the artists will be performing together for the first time and creating the newest possible pieces.

-The stay of the artists is planned in a way that will enable them to meet local artists and audience.
 Video recording of all activities and production of documentary films constitute the additional part of the project, which aims at presenting the artists in a close-up.